Moqian1122/aedbel/README.md

 The data of optimized locations are used in the application: [aed_all_inv.xlsx](https://github.com/Moqian1122/aedbel/blob/main/aed_all_inv.xlsx).

+## File ##

+For the 'AED Prediction with Pipeline.ipynb' and 'requirements_prediction.txt', they are documents related with AED location optimization.
+For other documents, they are for AED searching and application deployment.

 ## Tip ##

 Please run the code cautiously as it is connected to a billing account.